CesarM4rtinez/CesarM4rtinez/README.md

 <br>

-- 🌱 Actualmente estoy aprendiendo Administración de Bases de Datos y otros lenguajes de programación.
+- 🌱 I am currently learning Database Administration and other programming languages.

-- 📫 Cómo comunicarse conmigo **dbaservices.martinezcesar@gmail.com**
+- 📫 How to contact me **dbaservices.martinezcesar@gmail.com**

-- ⚡ Dato curioso: La comida y la música🎵 son las razones para vivir.
+- ⚡ Fun fact: Food and music 🎵 are the reasons to live.

 <br>